nmwsharp/geometry-central/docs/docs/surface/algorithms/vector_heat_method.md

 ![bean vector extension](/media/bean_vector.jpg)

 Given tangent vectors defined at one or more isolated source locations on a surface, extend transport the vectors across the entire domain according to parallel transport.
 Each point on the domain will take the value of the nearest source point.
+Note that the fast diffusion algorithm means the result is a slightly smoothed-out field.

 ??? func "`#!cpp VertexData<Vector2> VectorHeatSolver::transportTangentVectors(Vertex sourceVert, Vector2 sourceVec)`"